adarshaherle/jobexecutor/design.md

 -  **Handling Late Subscribers**: New subscribers receive the entire buffered output first, followed by live data, ensuring no loss of information.

 -  **Concurrent Streaming Support**: Multiple clients can stream the same job's output simultaneously, managed through a list of active subscribers and synchronized broadcasting.

--  **Buffer Management**: While the current implementation stores the entire output in memory, future enhancements may include rolling buffers or disk storage for large outputs.

 Utilizing `exec.Command` ensures compatibility with native OS process management, while mutex-protected structures maintain robust lifecycle management and thread safety.